 Make the cake

 To prep to make this cake, you will initially chop your strawberries.
-Preheat the oven to 350, grease two 9-inch round cake pans and line them with greased and floured parchment paper.
+Preheat the oven to 350, grease two 9-inch round cake pans (affiliate link) and line them with greased and floured parchment paper.

 - Cream butter and sugar.
 In a separate large bowl, beat the butter and remaining 1 cup (200 g) sugar together until light and fluffy, about 5 minutes.
 Add in the vanilla extract, strawberry emulsion, and ½ cup (120g) of the strawberry puree.